department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/2023-05-Evidence-Submission/conversation-guide.md

 ## Post-Task Interview - 5 minutes

 - Overall, what did you think of what you saw today?
 Was it clear or confusing?
-- If you could change anything about what you saw today, what would it be?
+- If you could wave a magic wand and change anything about checking your claim status on VA.gov, what would it be?
 - Do you have any questions for me?

 ## Thank-You and Closing - 1 minutes